martinbjeldbak/Shotta/README.md

 - [x] Add slash command to open up options (if possible?)
 - [x] ~~Consider using [AceDB](https://www.wowace.com/projects/ace3)~~ too complicated, extra dependency
 - [ ] Make event success printing an option.
 Currently always printing to chat
-- [ ] Create a better options frame - Could be 2 rows of events
+- [x] Create a better options frame - Could be 2 columns of events in case of too many events
 - [ ] If simpler: Implement the settings UI (+ more) using [Ace3](https://www.curseforge.com/wow/addons/ace3)

 ### Event ideas